RyanT5/yl-training/content/post/disclaimers.md

 ### Scouts: Branding and Content Copyright Disclaimer

-The Young Leader Website Development team have been in talks with Scouts UK Copyright Team and Programme Content Team to attain permission in order to provide the information on the Young Leader Training Website.
+The Young Leader Website Development team have been in talks with the Scouts UK Copyright Team and Programme Content Team to attain permission to provide the information on the Young Leader Training Website.
 If any visitor to the website would like to gain more information on the Modules, they can go to the "Prepare to Lead" book written by the Scouts UK Programme Team.

 We can also confirm that we (the Website Development Team) are leaders within Scouts UK, with accredited Membership numbers, and have received background checks through the association.